berkeley-stat243/stat243-fall-2023/labs/lab1-submission.md

 ## Submitting problem set solutions

-You already have access to the following 5 basic tools:
+By now you should already have access to the following 5 basic tools:

 1. [Unix shell](../howtos/accessingUnixCommandLine.md)
 2. [Git](../howtos/gitInstall.md)